-a.
-Language Makeup of Client Population

-Massachusetts foreign-born residents accounts for 14% of the state's population - an increase of 18% from the 2000 Census (1).
-More than 20% of the Commonwealth's residents 5 years of age and older spoke a language other than English at home; of this population, 44% spoke English less than "very well" (1).
+Language Makeup of Client Population: Massachusetts foreign-born residents accounts for 15% of the state's population.
+More than 20% of the Commonwealth's residents 5 years of age and older spoke a language other than English at home; of this population, 40.5% spoke English less than "very well" (1).
 Moreover, the numbers of Massachusetts residents who are Limited English Proficient (LEP) continue to increase.

-These are the top three reports that are often referenced when determining the language needs of the Massachusetts' population: the Census, the FLNE and the Hospital Interpreter services report.
+The three reports often referenced when determining the language needs of the Massachusetts population are: The Census, the FLNE, and the Hospital Interpreter services report.
 The table below presents the top ten languages that are most frequently encountered in the state from each of these individual reports.

-Top Ten Languages Spoken in MA by Census Top Ten Languages Most Frequently Encountered by ACH Top Ten Languages Reported in the FLNE
+Top Ten Languages Spoken in Massachusetts By Census Top Ten Languages Most Frequently Encountered by Acute Care Hospitals Top Ten Languages Reported in the FLNE

 Spanish Spanish Spanish

 Portuguese Portuguese Portuguese

 French Russian Chinese

-Italian Chinese Haitian Creole
+Chinese Chinese Haitian Creole

-Chinese Haitian Creole Vietnamese
+French Creole Haitian Creole Vietnamese

-French Creole Cape Verdean Creole Khmer
+Italian Cape Verdean Creole Khmer

 Russian Vietnamese Cape Verdean Creole

 Vietnamese Arabic Russian

 Greek American Sign Language (ASL) Arabic

-Polish Albanian Korean
+Arabic Albanian Korean